carrv/carrv.github.io/2023/index.md

 Note: Workshop publications do not preclude publishing at future conference venues.

-## Contact ???
+## Contact

-All questions about submissions can be emailed to: schirice at ieee dot org.
+All questions about submissions can be emailed to: tcarlson at comp nus edu sg.

 ## Past CARRVs